LiteralGenie/ZeroBot/README.md

    - `DISCORD_DELAY` is the interval between when an update is found and when it is posted on Discord.
    - `SIMUL_UPDATE_INTERVAL` is the interval for which updates for a single series are merged into a single Discord message (from first update).
    - `TEST_CHANNELS` is the channel to post debug messages about updates to.
+   - `SUBMISSION_CHANNEL` is the channel to check for scanlation staff's progress messages.